caiks/TBOT01/README.md

 ros2 run TBOT01 controller data.bin 250

 ```
-If only two arguments are given the `TBOT01` controller behaves like `turtlebot3_drive` but will in addition regularly write records defined by the `Record` structure in [dev.h](https://github.com/caiks/TBOT01/blob/master/dev.h),
+If there are only two arguments the `TBOT01` controller behaves like `turtlebot3_drive` but will in addition regularly write records defined by the `Record` structure in [dev.h](https://github.com/caiks/TBOT01/blob/master/dev.h),
 ```cpp
 	struct Record
 	{